webida/webida-server/README.md

             containerNamePrefix: 'webida',
             userid: 'webida'
     },

+#### Setup the lxc directory that used in Linux Container
+Create or Download rootfs file and move it to `rootfsPath` pre-configured.
+If you don't have webida rootfs file, you can create one by reference to [LXC Guide](./lxc-guide.md).

 #### Choosing file system type
 You can choose the file system used by our file system server.
 The default file system doesn't support quota for each user's file system size.